mateusaka/payment/README.md

 }
 ```

-"payer" changed to "sender" and "payee" changed to "receiver"
+"payer" changed to "sender" and "payee" changed to "receiver".

 ## Build

-To build and host on any platform
+To build and host on any platform.

 ```sh
 npm run build